tcsteamb/TCS-Hackathon2023/Documentation/Architecture.md

 - Time-to-Market Impact: Evaluate the impact of the project's time-to-market on its overall success and relevance.

-- Legal and Ethical Feasibility:
+- Legal Feasibility: GDPR compliance, to avoid expose data and processes on a external LLM

 - Compliance: Ensure that the project complies with legal and ethical standards, especially concerning data privacy and the use of AI technologies.

 ### Security Feasibility

+-

+-

+-